 This Privacy Policy explains how RehabPath handles information when you use the RehabPath mobile app on iOS or Android.

 RehabPath is designed as an offline-first, privacy-first rehabilitation tracking app.
-The app does not require an account, does not use cloud sync, and does not send your rehabilitation data to RehabPath servers.
+The app does not require a RehabPath account, does not use cloud sync, and stores your rehabilitation data locally on your device by default.
+Some optional AI-assisted features send limited, reviewed information off your device when you choose to use them, as described below.

 Summary

-- RehabPath does not collect your name, email address, or personal identifiers.
+- RehabPath does not collect your name, email address, or personal identifiers for account purposes.

 - RehabPath does not use analytics, advertising SDKs, tracking SDKs, or third-party usage telemetry.

-- Your app data is stored locally on your device.
+- Your app data is stored locally on your device by default.

 - Optional encrypted backup files are created only when you choose to export them.

-- If you uninstall the app, local in-app data is removed by the operating system, but exported backup files remain wherever you saved them until you delete them.
+- If you uninstall the app, local in-app data is removed by the operating system, but exported backup files and PDFs remain wherever you saved or shared them until you delete them.

 Information stored on your device